 Another common technology for building websites is WordPress, the open-source software (WordPress.org).
 WordPress is what we call a Content Management System (CMS).
 A CMS can help you manage many types of content, from blogs and videos to images and home page offers.
 WordPress is a great option if you need more functionality, more design customization, and you need to optimize your site for performance, features, and functionality.

 Best for: Individuals and small and medium-sized companies.
-Organizations who need their sites to look custom and professional, and who need the ability to update their own content without relying on a developer or agency for help.
+Organizations that need their sites to look custom and professional, and who need the ability to update their own content without relying on a developer or agency for help.

 Pros of WordPress

 - With the help of plugins and custom themes, sites can be custom designed with vast options for functionality (learn more about the pros and cons of WordPress plugins)

 - You own your website and all the assets associated with it, like source code, images, and so on